ZORALab/Monteur/docs/en/ci-jobs/clean/_index.md

 # {{% param "title" %}}
 {{% param "description" %}}

-The objective of the job is simple: **to clean the repository up from all the development artifacts in a consistent manner with minimal to no further instructions**.
+The objective of the job is simple: **to clean the repository up from development artifacts in a consistent manner with minimal to no further instructions**.